AP Exclusive: Ukraine recovers bodies from steel-plant siege - KESQ

 “In 1944 I landed on these beaches, and we thought we’d bring peace to the world.
 But it’s not possible,” he added.

-Russian aircraft hit 73 areas of concentration of Ukrainian troops and equipment, while the Russian artillery struck 431 military targets, Konashenkov said.
-His claims couldn’t be independently verified.
+Russian aircraft hit 73 areas of concentration of Ukrainian troops and equipment, while Russian artillery struck 431 military targets, Konashenkov said.
+His claims could not be independently verified.

-Luhansk Gov. Serhiy Haidai said fierce fighting continued in the city of Sievierodonetsk, which is at the epicenter of the Russian offensive in the east.

-He described the combat situation as “quite dynamic,” adding that the Ukrainian forces had lost some of the gains they made over the weekend but were holding their positions in the city’s industrial zone.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine